-- Amendments to References to the Conceptual Framework in PFRS The amendments include a new chapter on measurement; guidance on reporting financial performance; improved definitions and guidance-in particular the definition of a liability; and clarifications in important areas, such as the roles of stewardship, prudence and measurements uncertainty in financial reporting.
-The amendments should be applied retrospectively unless retrospective application would be impracticable or involve undue cost or effort. - Amendments to PFRS 3 Definition of a Business This amendment provides a new definition of a "business" which emphasizes that the output of a business is to provide goods and services to customers, whereas the previous definition focused on returns in the form of dividends, lower costs or other economic benefits to investors and others.
-To be considered a business, 'an integrated set of activities and assets' must now include 'an input and a substantive process that together significantly contribute to the ability to create an output'.
-The distinction is important because an acquirer may recognize goodwill (or a bargain purchase) when acquiring a business but not a group of assets.
-An optional simplified assessment (the concentration test) has been introduced to help companies determine whether an acquisition is of a business or a group of assets. - Amendments to PAS 1, Presentation of Financial Statements and PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors Definition of Material The amendments clarify the definition of "material" and how it should be applied by companies in making materiality judgments.
+- Amendments to References to the Conceptual Framework in PFRS The amendments include new concepts affecting measurement, presentation and disclosure and derecognition; improved definitions and guidance-in particular the definition of an asset and a liability; and clarifications in important areas, such as the roles of stewardship, prudence, measurement uncertainty and substance over form in financial reporting. - Amendments to PFRS 3, Business Combinations Definition of a Business This amendment provides an improved definition of a "business" which emphasizes that the output of a business is to provide goods and services to customers, whereas the previous definition focused on returns in the form of dividends, lower costs or other economic benefits to investors and others.
+To be considered a business, 'an integrated set of activities and assets' must include, at a minimum, 'an input and a substantive process that together significantly contribute to the ability to create an output'.
+The clarification is important because an acquirer may recognize goodwill (or a bargain purchase) when acquiring a business but not a group of assets.
+An optional simplified assessment (the concentration test) has been introduced to help companies determine whether an acquisition is of a business or a group of assets.

+Amendments to PAS 1, Presentation of Financial Statements, and PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors - Definition of Material - The amendments clarify the definition of "material" and how it should be applied by companies in making materiality judgments.
 The amendments ensure that the new definition is consistent across all PFRS standards.
 Based on the new definition, an information is "material" if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make on the basis of those financial statements.